vasubawa/portfolio-v1.5/README.md

 # Portfolio v1.5

-This is a personal portfolio site built with [Next.js](https://nextjs.org), React, and Tailwind CSS.
-Responsive, mobile-first, and deployed with GitHub Pages.
+This is my personal portfolio site, originally built as version 1.0 but updated for my Knight Hacks application.
+It’s built with Next.js, React, and Tailwind CSS.

 ## Getting Started